Shaurya-ey/Macro_Pad_New/README.md

 # Macro_Pad_New
 Working on a Macropad (Beginner Build).

+#About The Project
+*Project Description
+This is a 3×4 custom macropad built using the Seeed Studio XIAO RP2040.
+It has 12 mechanical keys and a rotary encoder, designed to handle shortcuts and media controls

+*Why I Made This Project
+I built this macropad to get hands-on experience with PCB design, microcontrollers, and firmware programming.

+*How to Use This Project
+Plug the macropad into your computer using a USB cable and it will work like a normal input device.
+The keys and rotary encoder can be programmed to perform custom actions such as keyboard shortcuts, volume control, or mode switching.
+You can edit the firmware to customize the layout and behavior based on how you want to use it.

 # 1. Overall Hackpad
 <img width="949" height="517" alt="Macropad CAD (2)" src="https://github.com/user-attachments/assets/84cb7454-4089-4aee-ac29-73b3c1f9d573" />